ibm-cloud-docs/Cloudant/guides/active-active.md

 modifying,
 and deleting documents in either database.

-After each change in one database, check that you can also see that change in the other database.
+After each change in the database, check that you can also see that change in the other database.

 ## Step 6.
 Configure your application